-Insulation grants.
-This is one of your best bets to keep the heat in your home in an energy efficient way, and at a lower cost too.
-There are government grants available for loft and cavity wall insulation and the government’s Boiler Upgrade Scheme that can save you thousands of pounds.
-Check if you’re eligible.
+Insulation is one of the best bets to keep the heat in your home in an energy efficient way, and at a lower cost too.
+There are government grants available for loft and cavity wall insulation, among others, under the Great British Insulation Scheme.

-At the time of writing, a 10-metre roll of draught excluder tape like this one costs £6.50 at Wickes.
-If you find there is a lot of heat loss at the bottom of the door, you can get draught excluders to eliminate this for around £10 to £20, like this one from Dunelm.
+At the time of writing, a 10-metre roll of draught excluder tape costs £6 at Wickes.
+If you find there’s a lot of heat loss at the bottom of the door, you can get draught excluders to eliminate this for around £10 to £20.

-Bleed the radiators.
 It’s important that the radiators are working properly so they can heat up to their full potential.
 If you feel the top of the heater is cooler than the bottom, that’s a sign it needs bleeding.
 All this means is there is air trapped which needs releasing.